United States Organized Crime Strike Force

+The United States Organized Crime Strike Force (Strike Forces) is a program of the United States Department of Justice Criminal Division empowering individual and coordinated units based in American cities across the country to pursue illegal racketeering by organized crime syndicates, including the Mafia, the Irish mob, the Russian mafia, and other gangs.
+The Strike Forces have largely been eliminated since Attorney General Dick Thornburgh in 1989 merged the Strike Forces with the AUSAs, in what was called the "slow death" of the effort against organized crime.
+Other Strike Forces have been merged with the Strike Forces of the Organized Crime Drug Enforcement Task Force (OCDETF), losing the focus of racketeering to focus on narcotics.

+Thomas J. McKeon wrote an article in the journal of the American Bar Association in which he wrote the following:

+"Simply stated, a "strike force" is an integrated investigation and prosecution program with collocated attorneys and investigators.
+A strike force emphasizes the pooling of criminal intelligence data among investigative agencies and stresses the vigorous prosecution of indictments returned by a specially empaneled federal grand Jury."

+Current Strike Forces

+As of 2019, Brigid Martin was the Chief of the Northern California Strike Force.
+Karen Kreuzkamp was the Deputy Chief.

+History and mission

+Creation of the Strike Forces (1966)

-The United States Organized Crime Strike Force was created in the late 1960s for the purpose of finding and prosecuting illegal racketeering.
-It was formed in a congressional effort led by Senator Robert F. Kennedy.
+The Strike Forces were created in the late 1960s for the purpose of finding and prosecuting illegal racketeering.
+They were formed in a congressional effort led by Senator Robert F. Kennedy.

 Specifically, the Strike Forces were directed toward the identification and investigation of taxpayers and labor officials who derived substantial income from organized criminal activities.
 The coordination of enforcement efforts and close cooperation and liaison with other federal, state, and local enforcement agencies are necessary for effective Strike Force operations.

-Many of the early investigations conducted by the Strike Forces, particularly those involving labor racketeering, were led by the Labor Department's Office of Organized Crime and Racketeering.
+Many of the early investigations conducted by the Strike Forces, particularly those involving labor racketeering, were led by the Department of Labor Office of Organized Crime and Racketeering.
 Since 1966, the Labor Department had been investigating the connection between organized crime and organized labor as part of a Justice Department task force.
 Under Senate pressure the department created a separate office and put it under the inspector general's control.

 From 1978 to 1984, the office brought 95 cases against alleged mobsters and union racketeers, securing 201 convictions and 55 acquittals.

-By 1990, "There were 14 strike forces around the country, composed of Justice Department lawyers and agents from Federal investigative agencies, including the Federal Bureau of Investigation, the Internal Revenue Service, the Postal Service and the Labor Department.
-Since 1980, their efforts have led to the convictions of Mafia leaders in Boston, Brooklyn, Cleveland, Chicago, Denver, Kansas City, Los Angeles, New Haven, New Orleans, Philadelphia and Rochester."